qumulokmac/ftbench/README.md

 <a id="runningftbench"></a>
 ### Running ftbench

-Once you have defined your job definitions, execute the script `${FTEST_HOME}/scripts/ftbench`.
+Once you have defined your job definitions, execute the script **`${FTEST_HOME}/scripts/ftbench`**.
 You can use the Linux `screen` command in case you are diconnected, or launch the script in the background with nohup, as in the example below:

 `nohup ${FTEST_HOME}/scripts/ftbench.sh & > ${FTEST_HOME}/ftbench.out &`

-You can monitor the ftbench output without concern of interuppting it using `tail` like below:
+You can monitor the ftbench output without concern of interuppting it using the Linux utility `tail`, command below:

 `tail -f ${FTEST_HOME}/ftbench.out `